 - Hyperthyroidism: Increased appetite, weight loss, jittery behavior, rapid heartbeat.

 - Lymphoma: Symptoms can vary depending on the location but may include enlarged lymph nodes, anorexia, weight loss, and fever.

 Your veterinarian will perform a complete physical examination of your cat and obtain a medical history from you including recent foods your cat may have eaten, medications or other household products he may have had exposure to.
 He will need to perform some diagnostic tests including:

-Detection of Heinz bodies in blood smears stained with methylene blue.
-It should be noted that cats can have Heinz bodies in their red blood cells without having anemia.
+- Detection of Heinz bodies in blood smears stained with methylene blue.
+Note: Cats can have Heinz bodies in their red blood cells without having anemia.

 If Heinz bodies are found but your cat has no history of ingestion (food, toxin, drug) it will be necessary for your veterinarian to look for an underlying cause such as systemic disease.
 He may need to run the following tests: